ProtonMail/proton-bridge/utils/vault-editor/README.md

 Bridge uses an encrypted vault to store persistent data.
 This is a tool for reading and writing this vault.

+It can be built with `make vault-editor` in the bridge source code root directory.

 Example usage:
 ```bash
 $ ./vault-editor read